SSWConsulting/SSW.Rules.Content/rules/how-to-easily-start-a-react-project/rule.md

 ## Vite

-Vite is a reliable frontend build tool that has easy integration with existing projects, allowing for an easy setup of Typescript integration with any frontend framework.
+Vite is a reliable frontend build tool that has an easy integration many frontend web frameworks, and built-in Typescript support.

-Vite is much faster than using create-react-app,
+Vite is much faster than using create-react-app, this is mainly because Vite does not use Webpack for bundling JS assets.

 ::: good
 ![Good example: Use Vite to generate a react-ts project](vite.png)
 :::